appservR/appservR.github.io/content/en/docs/recipes/manage-auth.md

 You can create new users via the admin interface, or users can sign up themselves.

 Users belong to groups that you can create through the admin interface.
-By default, the first user signing up belongs to the `admins` group.
+By default, the first user to sign up belongs to the `admins` group.
 The `admins` group cannot be renamed nor removed, and admin users cannot remove themselves from this group.

-## Manage access restriction

-Apps can be configured to allow access only for registered users, or for users belonging to specific groups.
+## Access control

+You can control who is allowed to access each app:

+* Everyone
+* All authenticated users
+* Users belonging to specific groups

-This setting can be found in each application page in the admin interface.
+This setting can be found in each app page in the admin interface.

-## Access authentication info from your app
+## Get authenticated user from your app

 You R app can be aware of the authentication infos for the current user, if any.
 This information is accessible in the HTTP headers sent to your app by the AppservR proxy.